 - A hostile or negative response to pregnancy-related requests, for example for time off to go to antenatal appointments or for adjustments to hours or commuting arrangements;

 - An obvious change in your employer’s attitude or behaviour, before and after finding out about the pregnancy e.g. suddenly finding fault with your performance for the first time;

 - Timing – the closer in time the employer’s change in attitude or behaviour to hearing the news of your pregnancy, the stronger the suggestion that the two may be linked;

 - Treating your fellow workers differently – for example, picking fault with you over minor office rules, but ignoring similar incidents by co-workers who are not pregnant;

 - A pattern of past negative behaviour by your employer towards pregnant workers.

 - Generalised hostile or patronising comments, not necessarily directed at you, that indicate a negative or stereotypical view of pregnancy e.g. ‘a woman’s place is in the home’ etc.

-Employees who are sacked while pregnant or during maternity leave have the legal right to written reasons from their employer explaining why they were dismissed.
+Employees who are sacked while pregnant or during maternity or adoption leave have the legal right to written reasons from their employer explaining why they were dismissed.
 You have this right from day one of your employment, whether or not you ask for it.

 In addition, if you suspect that your employer has sacked you because you are pregnant, you have a formal right to ask your employer questions about the reason for your dismissal.
 Acas has issued guidance you can find on their website – Asking and responding to questions of discrimination in the workplace (PDF).